Identity & App Modernization Checklist

 Let’s start with Migration Planning.
 In this step, you need to analyze your current identity infrastructure to understand and map out which apps you need to migrate.

-Then, it logs and categorizes the level of effort it will take to migrate users and apps based on a complexity scale accounting for app utilization, access control policies, and any required customizations.
+Then, it logs and categorizes the level of effort it will take to move users and apps based on a complexity scale accounting for app utilization, access control policies, and any required customizations.

 - Which apps and resources does SiteMinder protect?

 - What session patterns are used, cookies, HTTP headers, Kerberos, SAML?
 Which apps are accessed most frequently?